 (a) Culturally responsive;

-(b) Designed to meet academic content standards, and
+(b) Designed to meet academic content standards as defined in ORS 329.007, and

 (c) Under the direction and supervision of a teacher licensed under ORS 342.125 or an appropriately supervised instructional assistant as defined in ORS 342.120.

-(3) “SSA Summer Program Grant” means the grant for Summer Programs for Title I Schools from the Statewide Education Initiatives Account as established by the Student Success Act in ORS 327.341.
+(3) “SSA Summer Program Grant” means the grant for Summer Programs for Title I Schools to provide instructional time during summer from the Statewide Education Initiatives Account as established by the Student Success Act in ORS 327.341.

 Statutory/Other Authority: ORS 327.341